 Poor punctuality is not acceptable.
 If a child misses the start of a lesson they may miss work and vital information to support progress.
 Late arriving pupils disrupt lessons and the learning of others.
-The school day starts at 8.50am and we expect every child to be in registration at that time.
-Registers will be marked at 8.50am and a child will receive a late mark if they are not present in the class.
+The school day starts at 9am and we expect every child to be in registration by that time.
+Registers will be marked at 9am and a child will receive a late mark if they are not present in the class.